wordofwarning/wordofwarning.org/current/2012-autumnwinter/goproject/index.md

 ![Frontman](Action_Hero_6.jpg)

 ####More
-*“I just wanna say that as of right now, this time tonight, you are my favourite fucking audience I’ve ever had!”*
+*I just wanna say that as of right now, this time tonight, you are my favourite fucking audience I’ve ever had!*

 On a small raised stage surrounded by a tightly packed crowd on three sides cut through with haze and lights, a frontman lip-synchs, dances in spangled hotpants, sings her heart out and reminds us all how thankful she is that we’re all here.